ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-light-saver.md

 The away sensor works exactly the same way as the night sensor, and it overrides the night sensor, so you can have a specific light setting when you are away.

+### Brightness limit

+You may set a brightness limit, using a brightness sensor (luminance etc.), so lights are only turned on if it is dark.
+This is specially useful for outdoor lights.

 ## Configuration

 You normally configure one node for each light, but if you have multiple lights that shall be controlled exactlhy the same way, you can add multiple lights to each node.

 You need at least one sensor to trigger the light, normally a motion sensor, but you may use other sensors too, for example a door lock to turn on the light when you open the door.
-Often it is convenient to control one light with muløtiple sensors.
+Often it is convenient to control one light with multiple sensors.
 You may turn on the light in the bathroom when there is motion in the hall outside so that the light is on when you enter the bathroom.
-You can set a short timeout on this sensor so thjat if you do not enter the bathroom and trigger the sensor inside, the light will turn off sooner.
+You can set a short timeout on this sensor so that if you do not enter the bathroom and trigger the sensor inside, the light will turn off sooner.

 Litghts and sensors are selected from Home Assistant.